Schizopolis: Plot

 The next day Korchek gets to work and is confronted by a man who says "Your brother, eight hours, fifteen thousand dollars."
 Almost all of his dialog consists of these three commands.
 Korchek goes into the office and finds a letter from a law firm representing Attractive Woman Number 2, who is filing a sexual harassment suit against him.
 He discovers that his brother has stolen all of his money.
 Korchek leaves work.
 Korchek is shot dead.
 A couple following Elmo approach him, to convince him to stop playing his role in the film, in order to become a star in an action show.
 Unlike the rest of the film, Elmo's storyline moves forward in time.

 Finally we see the perspective of Mrs. Munson.
 We move through the storyline, seeing her experiences with Fletcher and Dr. Korchek and being a mom.
 The events are the same but Fletcher and Korchek speak foreign languages, similar to the "generic greetings" from earlier.
 Once Mrs. Munson leaves Korchek, she reconciles with Fletcher and they go home.
 Fletcher finishes Schwitters' speech.
 Schwitters mounts the podium and gives the oration.
-After acknowledging applause with a "Thank you," Elmo bursts in and shoots Schwitters in the shoulder.
+After Schwitters acknowledges the applause with a "Thank you," Elmo bursts in and shoots him in the shoulder.
 Schwitters survives and Elmo is arrested and interrogated.

 In a shopping mall Fletcher narrates events from the rest of his life.
+A man clad only in a black T-shirt appears at the beginning and conclusion of the film, being chased by men in white coats through a field.
+In the beginning, the T-shirt sports the title of the film; later, it says "The End."
 Then, Soderbergh returns in front of a blank movie screen and asks if there are any questions.
 After offering several responses he walks offstage as the camera pulls back to reveal he's been talking to an empty auditorium.
-The film has no beginning or end credits.
-A man clad only in a black T-shirt appears at the beginning and conclusion of the film, being chased by men in white coats through a field.
-In the beginning, the T-shirt sports the title of the film; later, it says "The End."
+The film has no beginning or end credits, although the fictitious persons and copyright disclaimers flash for a single frame to conclude the film.